CyrusCrystos/Time_Stamp_Project/stamply/docs/environmental-model .md

+# Environmental Model Documentation

-Absolutely!
-Here’s a **docs/environmental-model.md** file you can add to your project’s `docs` folder.
+Here's a **docs/environmental-model.md** file you can add to your project's `docs` folder.
 This file clearly explains your calculation sources and methodology, referencing your PDF and the actual code logic.

 ---

-# docs/environmental-model.md

 ## Stamply Environmental Impact Model

 ### **Overview**

 Stamply estimates the environmental impact of each AI query by calculating the approximate water and electricity usage associated with running large language models (LLMs) such as ChatGPT, Claude, and Gemini.
 These estimates are based on public research, platform disclosures, and are designed to be transparent, reproducible, and easy to update as new data becomes available.

 ---